-Please note that in addition to approval from the Research Committee, any application for reinstatement beyond the eighteenth term of study must also be approved by the University's Education Committee, and the Research Committee would need to make a case as to why this should be approved.
-The number of terms takes into account the amount of time that has lapsed: for example, should a student's status lapse after twelve terms and they apply for reinstatement one year later, the total number of terms is counted as fifteen.
+Please note that in addition to approval from the Research Committee, any application for reinstatement beyond the eighteenth term of study for full-time students or twenty-fourth term of study for part-time students must also be approved by the University's Education Committee, and the Research Committee would need to make a case as to why this should be approved.
+The number of terms takes into account the amount of time that has lapsed: for example, should a full-time student's status lapse after twelve terms and they apply for reinstatement one year later, the total number of terms is counted as fifteen.

-3.9.
+3.10.
 Suspension of Status

 With the support of your college and supervisor, you may apply for Suspension of Status for a specified period.
-Application forms (GSO.17 or 17B for parental leave; see section 9.1 below) should be emailed to the Graduate Studies Office for approval by the Research Committee.
+Applications should be completed online via Student Self-Service (form GSO17).
 Suspension of status will impact your visa status (see section 3.10 below).